 This discussion and analysis are intended to serve as an introduction to the Manchester Essex Regional School District's basic financial statements.
 These basic financial statements comprise three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
 This approach focuses on both the District as a whole (government-wide) and the fund financial statements.
 The government-wide financial statements provide both long-term and short-term information about the District as a whole.
 The fund financial statements focus on the individual parts of the District's operations, reporting the District's operations in more detail than the government-wide statements.
 Both presentations (government-wide and fund) allow the user to address relevant questions, broaden the basis of comparison and enhance the District's accountability.
-An additional part of the basic financial statements are the notes to the financial statements themselves.
+An additional part of the basic financial statements are the notes to the financial statements.
+This report also contains other supplementary information in addition to the basic financial statements themselves.